 Each school recess claim must be reviewed.
 That process can take up to 14 weeks.

 I worked for Head Start and my claim is held up by school recess review laws.
 A friend of mine works for Head Start and has received their money.
 What is happening?

 If you work for an educational institution that provides Head Start services, you must have your claim reviewed during school recess periods.
 If you work for a nonprofit organization or county that provides Head Start services, your claim will not need to be reviewed during school recess periods.

 If I can’t use my school wages during a recess period, can I still receive unemployment benefits from my other job?

 If you have wages in the base year that are not from an educational institution, we can use those wages to see if you qualify for a reduced weekly benefit amount.
 To qualify for a claim with non-educational wages, you will need to have either 500 hours of work or wages that equal 1.5x high base quarter.

-*Decisions are issued with the current available information.
-If an individual’s situation changes after a decision has been issued, we will re-open the investigation and potentially end or reverse a decision.
+We base our decisions on the information we have currently available.
+If an individual’s situation changes after a decision has been issued, we will reopen the investigation and potentially end or reverse a decision.